a2stuff/prodos-path/README.md

 Usage:
 ```
-PATH            - view current search path
+PATH            - view current search path(s)
-PATH prefix     - set search path
+PATH prefix     - set search path(s) - colon delimited
 ```

-Once set, binary files of type `CMD` in the specified directory can be invoked by name.
+Once set, binary files of type `CMD` in the specified directories can be invoked by name.
-* CMD file is loaded at $4000 and invoked; should return (`rts`) on with carry clear completion
+* CMD file is loaded at $4000 and invoked; should return (`rts`) on completion.
 * The command line will be present at $200 (`GETLN` input buffer).
+* Supports multi-segment paths (e.g. `/hd/cmds:/hd2/more.cmds`)

 Example:
 ```
 ] -/hd/path              - install it
-] PATH /hd/cmds          - set PATH
+] PATH /hd/cmds:/h2/bin  - set PATH
 ] PATH                   - verify path
 /hd/cmds
 ] BELL                   - will invoke /hd/cmds/BELL if present